-At BookLocker.com, we have more than 2,000 print books on the market, along with a few thousand ebooks.
+At BookLocker.com, we have more than thousands print books on the market, and even more ebooks.
 There are two types of books that appear on the BookLocker.com best seller list:

 1. Brand new books by authors who haven’t yet tired of book promotion